anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 To this end, the pledge generates a private key, called LDevID secret, and requests via the domain registrar from the PKI of its new domain a domain-specific device certificate, called LDevID certificate.
-On success it receives the LDevID certificate along with its certificate chain.
+On success, it receives the LDevID certificate along with its certificate chain.

 The goals of BRSKI-AE are to provide an enhancement of BRSKI for LDevID certificate enrollment using, alternatively to EST, a protocol that